ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 .. activecode:: challenge-5-2-Student-class
   :language: java

+  /** class Student
+   * with 4 instance variables,
-  // create a class Student that has at least 4 instance variables and 3 constructors, and a print method, and a main method to test them.
+   * 3 constructors, a print method,
+   * and a main method to test them.
-  // (drag the triangle at the bottom of this window to enlarge the window.)
+   * (drag the triangle at the bottom of this window */ to enlarge the window.)

 Summary